What to look for in a road bike under £2000?

 The frame itself is made from C10 carbon, Boardman’s highest grade that it says is ultra-high modulus, and despite the aero goodies this is a bike for endurance riding.
 In terms of geometry, it’s a racey all-day bike – so feels agressive without being uncomfortable.

-A full Shimano Ultegra groupset provides the quality shifting you’d expect at this price point.
+A full Shimano Ultegra groupset provides the quality shifting, and is a great find at this price point.
 It has a compact 50/34 chainset that’s coupled to an 11-28 cassette, which doesn’t quite give the range for steep hills that the latest iteration of Ultegra can accommodate – you can go up to 30 teeth with the short cage mech as fitted or 34 for the longer mech.

-The alloy wheels – Boardman’s SLR Elite Seven – are a pretty low budget option – though they’ll make for a good all rounder, you’d want to upgrade to something deeper to enjoy the benefits of the frame’s aero additions.
+The alloy wheels – Boardman’s SLR Elite Seven – are a pretty low budget option – though they’ll make for a good all rounder, and are tubeless compatible, you’d want to upgrade to something deeper to enjoy the benefits of the frame’s aero additions.
 The full build came in at 7.28kg in the size medium tested.

 On the road, we found the ride stable without dulling the road feel, and the light weight showed through on the climbs.
 The aero features came into play on flat sections and descents.
 The lack of disc brakes represented a challenge in the wet, not helped by the slightly slippy 25mm Vittoria Rubino Pro tyres.

-The Tifosi Auriga has been wind tunnel tested and enjoys some aero tweaks as well as a spec upgrade for 2019.
+The Tifosi Auriga has been wind tunnel tested and enjoyed some aero tweaks as well as a spec upgrade last year.

 The rear brake caliper has moved from its previous position – behind the BB – to the traditional position at the seatstay wishbone.
 This means it’s much easier to work on when maintenance jobs are needed – though there is a long length of cable from the top tube to the caliper on the dropped stays.

-Though we tested the rim brake option, there is a disc brake option – which makes all of this irrelevant – but retails at £2,299.99.
+Though we tested the rim brake option, there is an Ultegra disc brake option – which makes all of this irrelevant – but retails at £2,099.99.
+There’s also a Shimano 105 version too, which at £1899.99, is certainly with considering.

 The frame is constructed from Toray 700 and 800 carbon, which wears an Ultegra groupset and Vision Team 35 Comp wheels.
 The aluminium braking surface means these aren’t so light at 1850g, but if you upgrade at a later date they’ll make good training hoops.